Everything You Need to Know for Talking about Holidays in English

 And – of course – New Year is on January 1.
 It is considered the first day of the year according to the Gregorian Calendar.

 Note: Of all the holidays, Christmas and New Year’s Day are the only federally recognized holidays in the United States.
-A federal holiday means government and public offices are closed and most business are closed as well.
+A federal holiday means government and public offices are closed and most businesses are closed as well.

-Common Greetings for the Holidays
+Common English Greetings for the Holidays

 Use the following expressions in emails, cards or in spoken form (unless noted specifically).
 These are perfect to use with English-speaking friends and colleagues as you get closer to the end of the year or the holiday season at the end of the month.